ZoneMinder/zoneminder/README.txt

-   Triggers  -  This  small  section  lets  you  select  which triggers  will  apply  if the run  mode  has  been  set  to `triggered' above.
+   Triggers  -  This  small  section  lets  you  select  which triggers  will  apply  if the run  mode  has  been  set  to 'triggered' above.
 The most common trigger is X10 and  this will   appear  here  if  you  indicated  that  your  system supported it during installation.
 Only X10 is supported  as a  shipped  trigger with ZoneMinder at present  but  it  is possible  that  other  triggers will  become  available  as necessary.
-You  can  also just use `cron'  jobs  or  other mechanisms  to  actually control the camera and  keep  them completely   outside  of  the  ZoneMinder   settings.
+You  can  also just use 'cron'  jobs  or  other mechanisms  to  actually control the camera and  keep  them completely   outside  of  the  ZoneMinder   settings.
 The zmtrigger.pl  script is also available to implement  custom external triggering.

-`Source' Tab (local device)
+'Source' Tab (local device)
    Device  Path/Channel - Enter the full path  to  the  device file  that  your  camera is attached to, e.g.  /dev/video0.
    Some  video  devices,  e.g.  BTTV  cards  support  multiple